jlas1/Klicky-Probe/README.md

 y_offset: 19.75
 ```

-### Z-Endstop and Probe configuration
+### Z endstop and Probe configuration

-If you want to use the Klicky-Probe as your Z-Endstop, you need to change the `endstop_pin:` under the `[stepper_z]` section to `probe:z_virtual_endstop` .
+If you want to use the Klicky Probe as your Z endstop, you need to change the `endstop_pin:` under the `[stepper_z]` section to `probe:z_virtual_endstop` .
 Just comment out the old one and add a new line `endstop_pin: probe:z_virtual_endstop`.

 You don't need to change anything else in the printer.cfg, so leave it as it is, you can easily revert back to the original setup.

-### Use Klicky-Probe with/without Z-Endstop switch (Voron)
+### Use Klicky Probe with/without Z endstop switch (Voron)

-If you want to use the Z-Endstop switch of the Voron you also need to set the following two lines, this is the Z-Endstop Location from your `printer.cfg`.
+If you want to use the Z endstop switch of the Voron you also need to set the following two lines, this is the Z endstop Location from your `printer.cfg`.

 ```python
 variable_z_endstop_x:
 variable_z_endstop_y:
 ```

-If you want to use your Klicky-Probe as a Z-Endstop, then you need to set the two lines to, `0`.
+If you want to use your Klicky Probe as a Z endstop, then you need to set the two lines to, `0`.

 ```python
 variable_z_endstop_x:     0